simpleclub/design_tokens_builder/README.md

   child: Container(),
 );
 ```
-By listening Brightness changes you could then easily switch between themes.
-You could also easily change the token set
+By listening on Brightness changes you could then easily switch between themes.
+You could also easily change the token set.

+This package also exposes the generated theme extensions by building a `BuildContext` extension.
+You can use the shortcut like this `context.yourExtension`.
+We also provide shortcuts for theme related properties like `context.colorScheme` and `context.textTheme`.

 ## Additional information